Public Works Department

 - The Airport consists of airport operations, repair and renovation of associated city buildings, grounds maintenance, pavement upkeep and repairs, fueling system maintenance, snow removal, planning and management of all capital improvement plan (CIP) projects and natural resource management.

 - Planning and Operations ensures a safe and efficient multi-modal transportation system.
 This includes the planning, program and policy work of GO Boulder to design and encourage the use of a multimodal system and the operations work of determining appropriate infrastructure and traffic control, and operating and maintaining traffic control.
-The work group also oversees the city’s progress towards meeting the goals of the Transportation Master Plan.
+The work group also oversees the city’s progress toward meeting the goals of the Transportation Master Plan.

 - Project Management is responsible for managing the implementation of the transportation capital improvement program projects including the planning, design, permitting, construction and public outreach of CIP projects.
 In addition, the group manages major capital maintenance improvements to the roadway, bikeway and pedestrian system.